wozniakjan/camchat/README.md

 This project includes both back-end signaling and front-end app.
 Backend is implemented in Erlang, uses Cowboy web server and tries to adopt OTP principles.
 Frontend is jQuery and few jQuery plugins.

+more information soon to come, feel free to contact me with any questions and comments.